Dear Lily and Neve:

 “Why didn’t Hillary win?”
 Neve asked.

 “Well, I don’t know exactly,” I said, pulling into our driveway.
 I shut off the car and turned around in my seat to look at you both.
 I felt myself starting to cry, and my voice cracked and grew quiet.
 “Sometimes the person you want to win doesn’t win.
 That’s true for everybody.
-But what matters now is that we make an even bigger effort, every day, to be kind to people, and help others when we see they need help.”
+But what matters now is that we make an even bigger effort, every day, to be kind to people.”

 “Why are you crying?” asked Neve.

 “And I’m worried about people getting hurt,” I added.

 My mom instincts kicked in as I looked at Neve’s wide, worried eyes, though, and I composed myself enough to assure her that their day-to-day lives probably wouldn’t look or feel all that different, or change all that much.
 “I just need you guys to promise me – and I’m going to do this, too – that you’ll each try even harder to be a good person and help people that you see who need help.”